chainspace/docs/README.md

 # Chainspace documentation

 This is the Chainspace platform's documentation.
-It's built using `hugo` (install instructions for your platfrom at https://gohugo.io/).
+It's built using `hugo` (install instructions for your platform are at https://gohugo.io/).

 ## Building the site